SODIUM AND SALT-EATING

 Magnesium is sadly missing from most refined foods.
 Milling wheat to make white flour removes 85% of the magnesium.
 Refining sugar cane to make white sugar removes 98% of the magnesium.
 White flour, white sugar and refined table salt are unfortunately “staples” of the American diet and more and more common in other nations as well.

 Magnesium and blood pressure.
-The blood pressure-raising effect of table salt can be due to its high content of sodium with not enough magnesium to balance it.
+The blood pressure-raising effect of table salt can be due to its high content of sodium without enough magnesium to balance it.
 This has a magnesium-lowering effect that can constrict the arteries and raise blood pressure.

 ARE THE MINERALS IN SALT BIOLOGICALLY AVAILABLE?

-Some people claim that since salt is not a live food, one cannot obtain the minerals from salt.
-This is simply not true.
-The minerals may not be as bioavailable as they are in foods, and this is true.
-However, the body has quite an ability to chelate or bind inorganic minerals, especially those found in some sea salts.
+Some people claim that since salt is not a live food like a plant or animal, one cannot obtain the minerals from salt.
+This is not true.
+The minerals may not be as bioavailable as they are in foods.
+However, the body can use sodium chloride in sea salt.
+It also has the ability to chelate or bind inorganic trace minerals and then absorb them, especially those found in sea salts.